-- The client (Browser Client, REST API Client) challenges the JOC Cockpit server to present its server authentication certificate that will be verified by the client.
+- The client (Browser Client, REST API Client) challenges the JOC Cockpit server to present its Server Authentication Certificate that is verified by the client.

-- The JOC Cockpit server challenges the client to present its client authentication certificate that is verified by JOC Cockpit.
+- The JOC Cockpit server challenges the client to present its Client Authentication Certificate which is then verified by the JOC Cockpit.

-With JOC Cockpit being set up for mutual authentication certificates can be used
+With the JOC Cockpit being set up for mutual authentication, certificates can be used to:

-- to enforce two-factor authentication with clients having to provide a certificate and a password,
+- enforce two-factor authentication with clients having to provide a certificate and user account/password,

-- to allow single-factor authentication using a certificate instead of a password.
+- allow single-factor authentication using a certificate instead of user account/password.